Disciplinary Rules & Procedures

 In the case of a suspension, FTI expressly retains the sole discretion to review the other Regulatory Body’s suspension and to reinstate Respondent’s CeFT® designation or otherwise modify the terms of the CeFT® suspension; however, this review is secondary to the automatic suspension outlined above and is in the sole discretion of FTI.
 Upon suspension by another Regulatory Body, the Respondent must recognize the equal suspension from using the CeFT® mark until FTI issues a decision rejecting or modifying the suspension.

-If a Respondent receives a revocation or bar from a designation but later obtains one of the other designations, Respondent may apply for the reinstitution of the CeFT® certification pursuant to reinstitution procedures below.
+If a Respondent receives a revocation or bar from a designation but later obtains one of the other designations, the Respondent may apply for the reinstitution of the CeFT® certification under the reinstitution procedures below.

 3.5 Conviction of a Crime